 Owned by the world's big shots, the first major Mark Rothko painting offered at auction in Asia sells for US$32.5m at Sotheby's

 A large-scale yellow and blue Mark Rothko painting sold for HK$252.5 million (around US$32.5 million) at Sotheby's Hong Kong tonight (11 November), becoming the fourth most expensive Western artwork ever sold in Asia.
-The bidder was Patti Wong, co-founder of art advisory firm Patti Wong & Associates and former International Chairman of Sotheby's.
+The winning bidder was Patti Wong, co-founder of art advisory firm Patti Wong & Associates and former International Chairman of Sotheby's.

 Marking an extremely rare instance of the American post-war painter's work being auctioned in Aisa, Untitled (Yellow and Blue) (1954) was the star of Sotheby's inaugural Modern and Contemporary Evening Auction at its new Maison in Landmark Chater.
 The last and only other time a work by Rothko came to auction in Asia was in 2022, when Untitled (Red and Orange on Salmon) (1969), a small acrylic on paper laid on canvas work valued at HK$42.5 to 55 million (US$5.5 to 7 million), was withdrawn ahead of an evening sale at Sotheby's Hong Kong.

-Estimated at HK$225 to 275 million and backed by a third-party guarantee, the present Rothko has an impressive provenance, bearing witness to the changing fortunes of the world's rich and powerful: from the great American philanthropists of the 20th century and the French luxury tycoon who owns Kering, to a Malaysian fugitive associated with a multibillion-dollar fraud, and a Russian oligarch recently renowned for the world's largest divorce settlement with his ex-wife.
+Estimated at HK$225 to 275 million and backed by a third-party guarantee, the present Rothko has an impressive provenance, bearing witness to the changing fortunes of the world's rich and powerful: from the great American philanthropists of the 20th century and the French luxury tycoon who owns Kering, to a Malaysian fugitive associated with a multibillion-dollar fraud and a Russian oligarch recently renowned for the world's largest divorce settlement with his ex-wife.

 Auction preview at Sotheby's new Maison at Landmark Chater in Hong Kong